cnobles/iGUIDE/docs/pages/configinfo.rst

 ``signature``
-  Character string included at the beginning of reports to denote the author, analyst, laboratory, etc. Make sure you change if you don't want Chris getting credit for all the work.
+  Character string included at the beginning of reports to denote the author, analyst, laboratory, etc. Make sure you change if you don't want Chris getting credit for your work.